iriusrisk/GoCD-EC2-Elastic-Agent-Plugin/README.md

 ```
 Finally, create new [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) from your instance.
 Each Elastic Agent Profile can use
 different AMI to suit your needs.

+### IAM Instance Profile

+AWS allows you to create an [IAM Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) which
+assigns an AWS IAM role to the EC2 instance(s), which can be used to authorize the instances to invoke the AWS API.
+Provide the IAM Instance profile name
+(not the Role name, or the ARN) to launch instances with the corresponding role associated with them.
+There is no validation of the IAM Instance Profile
+and providing an invalid profile name will result in instances not being deployed.

 ### Security Groups